varisdavid/TDDC83-Project/Frontend/js-app/README.md

 To authenticate api calls we have a fetchContext which uses the authContext (this uses localstorage and controls authentication on the client side)

-Do we want client side limitations, or simply that API calls wont be successful if not logged in?
+Do we want client side authentication, or simply that API calls wont be successful if not authenticated?

 ### Packages

-Added some example files to make the proposed file structure visible.

 - Added axios for http promises,
 - Formik (forms)